hemantapaudel/spring-integration-example/README.md

-The account service is consuming statement service ( using Webclient) for statement data and also consuming transaction service for transaction data using Resttemplate.
+The account service is consuming statement service ( using Webclient) for statement data and also consuming transaction service for transaction data using Rest template.